 effects, respectively.
-We cluster standard error at the industry-by-year group level.
+We cluster standard errors at the industry-year level.

 Table IX, Panel A, documents that CCExposure is strongly linked to forward-looking risks and risk premiums.
-In Columns 2 and 3, CCExposure predicts a more negatively skewed return distribution (ISkew) and fatter tails (IKurt).
-Furthermore, tail exposure is found to be more costly for firms with higher climate change exposure.
-More specifically, downside protection in Column 4 (positive and significant coefficient on SlopeD) and upside potential in Column 5 (negative and significant coefficient of SlopeU) become more expensive when CCExposure is higher.
-In terms of magnitudes, the effects are strongest in Column 3 for IKurt.
-A one-standard-deviation change in CCExposure is associated with a change in IKurt equivalent to 4.3% of its standard deviation.
-The effects for SlopeD and SlopeU are 2.3% and 2.2%, respectively.
+In columns (2) and (3), CCExposure predicts a more negatively skewed return distribution (ISkew) and fatter tails (IKurt).
+Furthermore, tail exposure is more costly for firms with higher climate change exposure.
+More specifically, downside protection in column (4) (positive and significant coefficient on SlopeD) and upside potential in column (5) (negative and significant coefficient on SlopeU) become more expensive when CCExposure is higher.
+In terms of magnitudes, the effects are strongest in column (3) for IKurt.
+A one-standard-deviation change in CCExposure is associated with a change in IKurt equivalent to 7% of its standard deviation.
+The effects for SlopeD and SlopeU are 4.5% and 4.1%, respectively.